DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Report.md

 ---
 ## 1. Introduction
-This report documents the analysis and visualization of a grades dataset using Power BI, focusing on data visualization.
+This report explores a student grades dataset using Power BI to create clear, interactive visualizations and uncover patterns in student performance.

 ---
 ## 2. Data Description